 Strong relationships with our global network of 7,100 employers and alumni have helped us to find more opportunities in organizations that already hire students as well as with new employers.

-Please visit the COVID-19 work term updates due to COVID-19 webpage on the Hire Waterloo website for more details about how the co-op process and requirements have been altered to help make it easier for you to hire top talent from Waterloo.
+Please visit the work term updates due to COVID-19 webpage for more details about how the co-op process and requirements have been altered to help make it easier for you to hire top talent from Waterloo.

 If you have questions about your specific situation, please reach out to your account manager.